Communal dancefloor energy at one of

 Can I bring my camera?

 Yes, you can.
 But please enjoy the festival with your senses, not through a lens or a phone display.
+Small pocket cameras are permitted, but professional camera gear is not.

 How can I contact you for press related questions?